willp240/antinullh/HOWTO.md

 > root -l 'plotting/compare3Contours("/path/to/fitdir1/plots/LLH.root", "label1", "/path/to/fitdir2/plots/LLH.root", "label2", "/path/to/fitdir3/plots/LLH.root", "label3", "/path/to/output/file")'

+<h3>Postfit Utils</h3>

+Inside `./util`, there are (among other things) several scripts useful for combining postfit results.

+<h4>Get Integrals</h4>
+There are two scripts for getting the integral of scaled PDFs over a certain range.
+These are particularly useful for calculating postfit event rates, where the quoted fit result may include events inside the buffer region.
+There are two scripts, one for looking at Asimov scaled PDFs and one comparing postfit scaled PDFs.

+They are with:

+> python get_integrals.py /path/to/postfit_dists
+> python get_asimov_integrals.py /path/to/asimov_dists

 <h3>MCMC</h3>

 NOTE: This section is a bit out of date because the code hasn't been brought in line with the rest of the antinullh repo yet.
 It will be updated when the code is!
 The non-fixed osc fits and llh scans are deprecated for now, and are not compiled by default.